ChrisDeFreitas/simpleHttpGateway/README.md

 Will be adding features overtime.
 But feel free to use as you see fit.

 0. Overview
 - built with https://expressjs.com
-- quickly define endpoints
+- quickly define Express Middleware Endpoints
-- simple to customize server functionality
+- simple to add functionality using Express
 - defaults to port 3000, change in [server.js](server.js)
 - perfect for quick development projects
 - production should run behind a reverse proxy, firewall, or load balancer